 2. In this packet, you will see footnotes, like this one.
-These footnotes will tell you the law or court case that supports the statement that comes before the footnote.
-RCW stands for Revised Code of Washington, which is the law of Washington State.
+Footnotes tell you the law or court case supporting the footnoted statement.
+RCW stands for Revised Code of Washington, the law of Washington State.
 Court cases have names, such as In re Marriage of Parent.
 Use the footnotes to look up the law at your local law library, or to tell the court when you are trying to make a legal argument.
-The references to the law are up to date as of the date this packet is published.
-The law sometimes changes before the packet can be updated.
+The references to the law are up to date as of the date we published this packet.
+The law sometimes changes before we can update the packet.

 4. Washington does not recognize marriage by a person who already has another spouse who is living, or by persons who are close relatives.
 RCW 26.04.020.

 11. RCW 26.09.030.
-If you live outside of Washington and you are filing a marital dissolution in Washington, your dissolution may not be recognized by other states if you do not make sure that your spouse/partner is a Washington resident or is stationed in Washington for at least 90 days after you file and serve your dissolution.
-Marriage of Ways,85 Wn.2d 693, 702-03, 538 P.2d 1225 (1975).
-If you do not live in Washington and you want to divorce your spouse/partner who is in the military, get advice from a lawyer.
+If you live outside Washington and you are filing a divorce in Washington, other states may not recognize (honor) your divorce if you do not make sure your spouse/partner is a Washington resident or stationed in Washington for at least 90 days after you file and serve your divorce.
+MarriageofWays,85 Wn.2d 693, 702-03, 538 P.2d 1225 (1975).
+If you do not live in Washington and you want to divorce your spouse/partner who is in the military, talk to a lawyer.

 12. RCW 4.28.185(1).

 16. Civil Rule (CR) 12(b), (g), (h); Sherrerv.
 Sherrer, 334 U.S. 343, 92 L. Ed.
 1429, 68 S. Ct.
 1087 (1948).